DenisChera/MusicAll-Recognizer-App/README.md

 - History of recognized songs
 - Sorting songs in history alphabetically

-The application was developed in Android Studio and the ACRCloud and ChartLyrics APIs were used to recognize songs and display lyrics, respectively.
+The application was developed in Android Studio (Java + SQLite) and the ACRCloud and ChartLyrics APIs were used to recognize songs and display lyrics, respectively.

 # Recognition Process
 <img width="507" height="172" alt="recognition" src="https://github.com/user-attachments/assets/491dab4c-e59c-4e0f-8e92-ab1efa0b80cf" />